-- Copy the emergency script from here Emergency Password Script and put it in a file called emergency.php at the root of your WordPress installation.
+- Copy the emergency script from here: Emergency Password Script.
+Put this into a file called ‘emergency.php’ at the root of your WordPress installation.

 - Go to the script using your web browser. http://domain.com/emergency.php

-- Remove the emergency.php file from the server after you are finished with it.
-Don’t leave this script on your account, otherwise it becomes a security risk which will allow somebody to use it and change your password.
+- Remove the ‘emergency.php’ file from the server after you are finished with it.
+Do not leave this script on your account, otherwise it becomes a security risk which will allow somebody to use it and change your password.